aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ## Calculation setup

 The first step for this will be to set up a calculation for the `pw.x` code of the Quantum ESPRESSO package.
-We will do so by loading and configuring the builder for the corresponding plugin.
+You will do so by loading and configuring the builder for the corresponding plugin.
 Remember that you can run `verdi code list` to check what codes you have available and their information.

 ```{code-block} ipython